DanielleMStevens/Mining_Known_MAMPs/Methods.md

   ```
+  # search all the protein fasta files for the CSP doamin
-  hmmmsearch --tblout csp_domain.txt -E 1 --domE 1 --incE 0.01 --incdomE 0.04 -A CSD_alignment.stk --cpu 8 ./Hmm_models/CSD_model/CSD.hmm csp_full_length.fasta
+  hmmsearch -A CSD_alignment.stk --tblout csp_domains.txt -E 1 --domE 1 --incE 0.01 --incdomE 0.04 --cpu 8 \//
+  ./Hmm_modles/CSD.hmm csp_full_length.fasta

+  # convert the output from hmmersearch into a fasta file
+  esl-reformat fasta CSD_alignment.stk > reformat_CSD_hits.fasta
   ```

+  However, before we can build a tree off of this, we need to remove redundancies and clean up header names.
+Based off of previous manual inspecion

+  We will then build our alignment and phylogenetic tree using the following commands.

+    ```
+    # build tree for CSPs homologs and paralogs

+    # for full length proteins,
+    mafft --reorder --thread 12 --maxiterate 1000 --localpair reformat_CSD_hits.fasta > "reformat_CSD_hits_aligned"

+    # --localpair, slowest but most accurate method of alignment
+    # --reorder, reorder entries in fasta file to improve alignment

+    iqtree -s reformat_CSD_hits_aligned -st AA -bb 1000 -mtree -nt 12 -keep-ident-safe

+    # -s, input alignment file
+    # -st, file type (in this case amino acids, hence AA)
+    # -bb 1000, number of ultrafast bootstrapping ran on the tree
+    # -mtree, iterate thorugh all models to find the best one
+    # -nt 12, number of threads used to run analysis (I have max 16)
+    ```

+This tree may take awhlie o build as it is quite large.
+Once it is completed

 ### 9. Evolution of CSP variants

 Considering each MAMP has a different evolutionary trajectory, we then wanted to better understand the diversity and evolution of the genes/proteins of which the MAMPs are encoded.
 This is of particular interest for CSPs as they are so diverse and so many copies are present.
-To do so, we will use a variety of techniques
+To do so, we will use a variety of techniques including the phylogenetic tree built in #8 as well as mmseqs2 and MEME suite.

+Details for catagotizing

 ## Determining Core genes to assess selection of MAMP-endcoded genes compared to other conserved genes